balayher/Adventure/README.md

 - Move (m): Move to another room.
 - Inspect (i): Inspect the room for any interactable OBJECTS.
 - Check (c): Check an OBJECT that appears in the current room.
+- Take (t): Attempt to take an OBJECT.
 If it is collectable, add it to your inventory.
 - Inventory (b): Check your current inventory.
+- Use (u): Use an item from your inventory.
 - Exit (e): Prompts if you want to exit the game.
 Yes (y) confirms and exits the game.

 When moving, you will be prompted for a direction to move in.